 - Your credibility is part of your brand.
 Ways to show this to potential donors is through simple reports on your website of your financials.
 Pie charts, graphics, and animated videos are nice as opposed to lengthy reporting.
 Adding links to more in-depth reports allows for a quick read, with an option to see more.
 How easy your nonprofit website is to read and use reflects your credibility.
 How easy it is for donors to make a donation on your website is another measure.

-Branding is essential when a nonprofit begins a nonprofit crowdfunding campaign, event or program.
+Branding is essential when a nonprofit begins a nonprofit crowdfunding campaign, event, or program.
 These events provide more opportunities to enforce your organization’s branding and can take on a life of their own in terms of branding.
 Think of the success of the Susan G. Komen Race for the Cure or the Leukemia and Lymphoma Team in Training.
-Just be sure to refer to your original branding statement and see that your event branding supports this mission and message.
+Just be sure to refer to your original branding statement and see that your fundraising event branding supports this mission and message.
 Here are some more tips to branding crowdfunding and peer to peer fundraising campaigns:

 - Ask your volunteers to share their experiences with your nonprofit on local radio, TV, newspapers, and online forums.
 Ask them to put in a plug for the event.